newfullname/country-block/README.md

 ## Configuration

-After installation, you must configure which countries you want to block.
+After installation, configure which countries you want to block.

 1.  **Edit the configuration file:**
     ```bash